one-ware/one-ware.com/docs/one-ai/09-industries/healthcare.md

   subject="ONE AI Healthcare Solutions" customText={
     <>
-      <strong>Leo Wiegand</strong> is our sales expert who takes care of projects of all kinds.
-Whether you need evaluations for ideas, custom quotes, or strategic consulting - Leo is your go-to contact for business inquiries.
+      <strong>Helmut Plötz</strong> is our sales expert who takes care of projects of all kinds.
+Whether you need evaluations for ideas, custom quotes, or strategic consulting - Helmut is your go-to contact for business inquiries.
     </>
   }
   customHeading="Ready to Revolutionize Healthcare?"